Endukante Premanta: Plot

-The film begins with Vizag being shown in 1980 in which a ladies college bus makes its scheduled bus stop.
-Krishna, standing at the bus stop, keeps looking at Srinidhi, whom he loves, but does not express it.
-He has been doing that for the last three years but without any response from her.
+In Vizag, 1980 : Krishna is in love with Srinidhi, and has been standing outside her college bus stop everyday for three years, hoping she would look at him.
 Srinidhi also likes Krishna but does not reveal it, as she fears that by doing so, she may put her family in trouble.
-On the last day of the college, Krishna decides to propose to her, so he disguises himself in a 'burqa' and boards the bus.
-However, the bus conductor recognises him and forces the bus driver to stop the bus.
-However, before he could stop it, the bus gets involved in an accident.
-Krishna saves Srinidhi from the mishap but is killed in the process.
-Shocked about Krishna's death, Srinidhi dies at his grave.
+On the last day of the college, Krishna decides to propose to her, so he disguises himself in a burqa and boards the bus.
+The bus gets involved in an accident, and Krishna saves Srinidhi from the mishap but is killed in the process.
+Shocked about Krishna's death, Srinidhi dies at his grave, regretting her decision to never look at him.

-The film moves to 2012 in Paris, where Sravanthi, daughter of the Indian Ambassador to France and a medical student, is leading a stifling life due to her father's security around her.
-She wants to break away from this life and live with freedom.
-She fantasizes an unidentified person in her dream every day, falls for him, and she promises her friends to marry him if her dream comes true, whoever he may be.
-One day, when her father had to leave the country due to his professional commitments, she stealthily escapes from her home and goes on a tour of the whole countryside with her friends and is able to free herself at last from the security around her.
+In Paris, 2012 : Sravanthi, daughter of the Indian Ambassador to France and a medical student, is leading a stifling life due to her father's security around her, and craves freedom.
+She fantasizes an unidentified person in her dream every day, and she promises to marry him if her dream comes true, whoever he may be.
+One day, escapes from her home and goes on a tour of the whole countryside with her friends.

 Ram is a happy-go-lucky guy who is a headache to his father as he does not take life seriously.
-So his father tricks him and sends him to Paris for a job, which he arranges through his friend Pulla Reddy without Ram's knowledge.
-One day, Ram sees Sravanthi standing on a railing of the bridge over a river and forces her to get down.
-They soon get acquainted, and friendship blossoms between them.
-Meanwhile, Sravanthi's father is worried that she has not returned since he left and asks his Chief Security Officer DK to find her.
-Sravanthi and Ram both want to leave for India.
-Ram gets his passport by bluffing Sravanthi's father.
+In an effort to teach him hard work, his father tricks him and sends him to Paris for a job, which he arranges through his friend Pulla Reddy without Ram's knowledge.
+Ram tries to escape from the factory he works in, and when doing so, sees Sravanthi standing on a railing of the bridge over a river, and, thinking she's about to commit suicide, forces her to get down.
+Ram and Sravanthi get acquainted and make a plan to leave for India.
 However, at the airport, he is not able to find Sravanthi and leaves for India alone.
 After reaching India, he finds Sravanthi to his surprise at the airport.
 She tells him to meet a specific doctor in a specific hospital and disappears.
 On meeting the doctor, he finds Sravanthi in the hospital ICU.
 Sravanthi reveals that Ram has been talking to her soul.
-She went into a coma after an accident, which was a part of conspiracy hatched by DK and his agent in India, Koka Bhai.
+She went into a coma after an accident, which was a part of conspiracy hatched by DK, her dad's chief security officer.
 Only Ram can see and hear her, owing to their previous lives.